 Yinan Peng, PhD, MPH

-Yinan Peng is an ORISE research fellow at the Guide to Community Preventive Services.
-Under the guidance of a coordinating scientist, she and her teammates are working on two separate projects: 1) the effectiveness of tobacco control interventions, and 2) the effectiveness of school dismissal in reducing transmission of pandemic influenza in schools and communities.
+Yinan Peng is an ORISE research fellow at the Guide to Community Preventive Services, leading a few reviews with other research fellows under the guidance of coordinating scientists: 1) mass-reach health communication interventions to reduce tobacco use, 2) comprehensive tobacco control programs to reduce tobacco use, and 3) motorcycle helmet laws to reduce fatal and non-fatal injuries.
 Prior to joining the Community Guide, Dr. Peng served two years with the US Peace Corps in Kenya and Botswana.
 In both countries, but especially in Botswana, Dr. Peng worked on HIV/AIDS related issues, and assisted in planning, coordinating, monitoring and evaluating HIV/AIDS activities.
 She completed her service in May 2009, and received her master of public health degree from Tulane University School of Public Health and Tropical Medicine in August 2009.
 Dr. Peng also holds a doctoral degree in molecular and cellular pharmacology from Stony Brook University, and a bachelor of science from Binghamton University.